arogozhnikov/python3_with_pleasure/README.md

 ```

 ## Other usages of function annotations

 As mentioned before, annotations do not influence code execution, but rather provide some meta-information,
 and you can use it as you wish.

-For instance, measure units is a common pain in scientific areas, `astropy` package [provides a simple decorator](http://docs.astropy.org/en/stable/units/quantity.html#functions-that-accept-quantities) to control units of input quantities and convert output to required units
+For instance, measurement units are a common pain in scientific areas, `astropy` package [provides a simple decorator](http://docs.astropy.org/en/stable/units/quantity.html#functions-that-accept-quantities) to control units of input quantities and convert output to required units
 ```python
 # Python 3
 from astropy import units as u
 @u.quantity_input()
 def frequency(speed: u.meter / u.s, wavelength: u.m) -> u.terahertz:
     return speed / wavelength

 frequency(speed=300_000 * u.km / u.s, wavelength=555 * u.nm)
 # output: 540.5405405405404 THz, frequency of green visible light
 ```